petayyyy/aerial-autonomy-stack/README.md

 ### HITL Simulation

 > [!NOTE]
-> Currently, HITL covers the Jetson compute and the inter-vehicle network, support for Pixhawk is work-in-progress
+> Currently, HITL covers the Jetson compute and the inter-vehicle network, support for Pixhawk is WIP
 >
 > Use USB2.0 ASIX Ethernet adapters to add multiple network interfaces to the Jetson baseboards